 No matter the range of your business, your achievement will always lie in your capacity to deal with customers.
-In an age when consumers have so many different options they can turn to, one factor that can drastically set you apart is effective, trustworthy customer service.
-I’ve written about how to deal with customer complaints on the phone.
-But what about online complaints, which are public and can quickly, spiral out of control thanks to social media?
+In an age when consumers have so many different options they can turn to, one factor that can drastically set you apart is effective, trustworthy customer service. customer online complaints, which are public and can quickly, spiral out of control thanks to social media?
 If you can successfully handle a customer’s online complaints with hundreds, thousands, or even millions potentially watching, it isn’t just customer service, it’s also marketing.

 The development of online communication challenges how we deal with customer complaints.
 Ten years ago, it could be fun to deal with customer complaints.
 The customer would call you on the telephone or insist to see you in person to complain.
 I enjoyed turning an angry stranger into a loyal customer, or even a friend, by giving him or her solutions.
 Back then, every customer had an identity.
 Today, the unreasonable customer is more anonymous—and often more unfriendly.
 The complainer might even prefer to vent anonymously, and anonymity allows someone to be more relaxing when posting negative comments.